March 18, 2026

 • Multi-currency billing and reconciliation

-When it's overkill: If you're under $2M ARR, using simple subscription plans, don't need audited financials, and have no compliance requirements—Maxio is massive overkill.
-The $599/month minimum plus implementation overhead far exceeds what bootstrap companies need.
+Is Maxio overkill for you?
+If you're under $2M ARR, running simple subscription plans, don't need audited financials, and have no compliance requirements — yes, absolutely.
+The $599/month minimum plus implementation overhead is way more than a bootstrap company needs.

 7. Stripe Analytics: Best When You Just Need Basics